Employee experience management doesn't work. (Here's why)

 Employee expectations have evolved

 They want to work for (and consume products and services from) companies that stand for something.
 A primary requirement is a workplace culture that offers easy access to continued learning and employee development, with opportunities to build experience and expertise.
-A culture that emphasizes and builds on individual strengths and provides timely, constructive feedback from managers, peers and mentors.
+A culture that emphasises and builds on individual strengths and provides timely, constructive feedback from managers, peers and mentors.

 If these expectations fail to be met, then loyalty will dissipate.